vcvpaiva/NetworkMathematics/README.md

 * [nLab 2020](https://github.com/ToposInstitute/nLab2024-corpus) and 2024 (~15K, ~19K pages) in json format. [nLab `clean' sentences](https://raw.githubusercontent.com/ToposInstitute/nlab-corpus/main/nlab_examples.csv) ~50K

-But TAC abstracts do NOT contain definitions (I should've known) and nLab is not producing good results (don't know why).
+But TAC abstracts do NOT contain definitions (I should've known, given Lucy and Ryan's work) and nLab is not producing good results (don't know why).
 So we're now using Deyan Ginev's data modified by Frederik Schaefer,  consisting of arxiv math.CT papers. https://github.com/JUrban/extract-defs
 Have 3377 math.CT papers in Deyan's 2020 dataset, this gives us 16K 'definitions', considered as such by the authors in the arxiv latex files.